withastro/astro/packages/integrations/sitemap/README.md

 ### serialize

-Async or sync function called for each sitemap entry just before writing to disk.
+Async or sync function called for each sitemap entry just before writing to a disk.

-It receives as parameter `SitemapItem` object which consists of `url` (required, absolute URL of page) and optional `changefreq`, `lastmod`, `priority` and `links` properties.
+It receives as parameter `SitemapItem` object which consists of `url` (required, absolute page URL) and optional `changefreq`, `lastmod`, `priority` and `links` properties.

 Optional `links` property contains a `LinkItem` list of alternate pages including a parent page.
 `LinkItem` type has two required fields: `url` (the fully-qualified URL for the version of this page for the specified language) and `hreflang` (a supported language code targeted by this version of the page).

 `serialize` function should return `SitemapItem`, touched or not.

+The example below shows the ability to add the sitemap specific properties individually.

 __astro.config.mjs__